 Learn about this areas rich history and culture while enjoying views of the Osage Hills and prairie.
 Some of the topics discussed are The Tallgrass Prairie, Ben Johnson Jr., the oil boom of the 1920s, historic buildings in Pawhuska, and Osage history and culture.
 Come on and Roam the Osage with us!!
 Price is $27.50 and the bus capacity is 18 passengers.
+Provide any Mercantile proof of purchase and enjoy a reduced rate of $25.
 Tours are 90 minutes long.

 Osage Nation Museum